Seceventspen/L_and_D_in_C/Learning/helloWorld/README.md

     `./helloWorld`

-After following these steps, you should see the message `"Hello, World 2024!"` displayed on your console.
+Regarless of which compliation method you choose, after following you're preferred steps, you should see the message `"Hello, World 2024!"` displayed on your console.

 ## Conclusion